jonathan-laurent/delphyne/docs/manual/overview.md

 Here, `gpt-5-mini` (the default model specified by `serial_policy`) is used to answer queries via zero-shot prompting.
 However, LLMs often work better when provided examples of answering similar queries.
 Delphyne features a domain-specific language for writing and maintaining such examples in the form of _demonstrations_.

 ## Adding Demonstrations

+Although queries can sometimes be successfully answered via _zero-shot_ prompting, LLMs typically work better when examples of answering queries of the same type are provided.
+Such examples become essential parts of an LLM-enabled program, which must be kept in sync as it evolves.
+Delphyne offers a dedicated language for writing and maintaining examples.
+In this language, related examples are bundled with unit tests into coherent _demonstrations_.
+Demonstrations showcase concrete scenarios of navigating search trees and can be written interactively, using a tool-assisted, test-driven workflow.

 ## A More Concise Version